 Let's start with the sensation:

-- They will come in a wave which starts slowly, leading to a crescendo that will potentially feel incredibly powerful and overwhelming.
-E.g. the sensation of sadness, which might rise up from within your chest, and feel like it might drown you as it overtakes your throat and face.
+They will come in a wave which starts slowly, leading to a crescendo.
+In the case of big emotions, this can at times feel overwhelming.
+E.g. the sensation of sadness, which might rise up from within your chest, and feels like it might drown you as it overtakes your throat and face.

 In addition to the sensation, however, there will also be thoughts associated with an emotion.
 Something like: